CtrlAltT0m/Cyber-Core-Skills-Course/README.md

 Lesson 6:

 Lesson 7 Building Red Cyber Skills
-Top Up - Hack the Box (Blue - Fly throught): https://youtu.be/ofc4Muwinwk
+Top Up - Hack the Box (Blue - Fly through): https://youtu.be/ofc4Muwinwk

 Lesson 8:

 Lesson 9:

+# Additional Information:

+📚 Course Resources - Check out the course Git hub repo: https://github.com/CtrlAltT0m/Cyber-C...

+🗣️Please provide some feedback: tinyurl.com/corecyberskillscoursefeedback

+😃To get the latest info and course support, join us on our DISCORD server: tinyurl.com/corecyberskillscoursediscord
+Where each lesson is broken down into channels with pinned resources from the lessons